 I am currently a full-time doctoral researcher in the Centre for Education Studies at University of Warwick.
 My research project, looking at how returned academics conduct doctoral supervision in their home countries, is supervised by Dr Emily Henderson and jointly by Dr Justine Mercer.Prior to my doctoral study, I had worked as a lecturer in higher education in China, having taught several subjects relevant to applied and theoretical linguistics to undergraduates.
-Years of working experience have given me useful insight on how to arrange and conduct teaching activities to Chinese adult students from diverse backgrounds, how to work with them effectively in class and beyond.
+Years of working experience have given me insight on how to arrange and conduct teaching activities to Chinese adult students from diverse backgrounds, as well as how to work with them effectively in class and beyond.
 On top of that, the teacher's role gained me an insider's perspective to understand the research and teaching culture of Chinese higher education.

 I have a wide range of research interest in issues around higher education and global development.
-In particular, I have developed a passion for the transnational flows of highly-skilled intellectuals (doctoral mobility and academic mobility alike) and the global picture of doctoral supervision.
-Theoretically, I have been tremendously inspired by major worldviews of constructivists, interactionists and narrative inquiries and theories.
-As an early-career researcher, despite my limited understanding towards the massive theoretical notions, I am being constantly influenced by them to read the world in revolutionary ways and to look at people's global movements through a critical lens.
+In particular, I have developed a passion for the transnational flows of highly-skilled intellectuals and the global picture of doctoral supervision.
+In terms of research approach, I have been tremendously inspired by narrative inquiries, methods and pedagogical theories.
+As an early-career researcher, despite my limited understanding, I have been constantly assisted by these theoretical notions to read the world in revolutionary ways and to look at people's global movements through a critical lens.

-In terms of research skills, I have built up considerable expertise in conducting narrative interveiws (face to face or over skype) with well-educated intellectuals using either English or Chinese language.
-So far I have interviewed more than ten academics working in higher education across different national backgrounds (China, UK, India, South Africa, Greece, Indonesia, Syria, and Nepal).
-Throughout the way I have picked up specific skills of arranging and conducting interviews with intellectuals and have developed my own understanding of working with an 'elite cohort' as such.
+I have built up considerable expertise in conducting narrative interviews (face to face or online forms) with well-educated intellectuals using either English or Chinese language.
+So far I have conducted in-depth interviews with more than ten academics working in higher education across different national backgrounds (China, UK, India, South Africa, Greece, Indonesia, Syria, and Nepal).
+Throughout the way I have picked up specific skills of arranging and implementing interviews with intellectuals and have developed my own understanding of how to with an 'elite cohort' more effectively.